RohamAjorloo/RohamAjorloo/README.md

-# Hi there! 👋 I'm a Data Scientist in the Making
+# Hi there! 👋 I'm a Data Scientist

 ---